thomasmarsh16/Asp.Net-Ticket-System/README.md

 1.3 Scope

 The main objective for this software project is to provide a ticket system which can enable monitoring and control of task completion for projects.
 Project managers will be able to view tasks by project groupings, who is working on certain tasks, and how long tasks have been "checked out".
 Workers meanwhile will be able to view what tasks they have been assigned, who else is working on the tasks, and other data for tasks.

+1.4 Definitions and Acronyms

+Risks for this project are those involving schedule conflicts caused by workers being assigned more tasks than they can handle.
+Another risk for this project is that of server and connection issues causing workers to not be able to use the software.